andywaltlova/BookReservation/README.md

 # LibraryApp <img align= "right" src="app/src/main/res/drawable/logo_knihovna.png" alt="drawing" width="300"/>

-## What the application can do
-Application is used to monitor requests for books that are in stocks of **Central Library of the Faculty of Arts** at Masaryk university.
+Application can be used to monitor requests for books that are in stocks of **Central Library of the Faculty of Arts** at Masaryk university.
 More about our library at https://knihovna.phil.muni.cz/ .

 **When a new request for a book appears, the application sends a notification containing the location number of the book**, which makes it easier to find it in the library stocks.